The Stock Scanner Dashboard Finally Looks Like a Real Trading Tool

 The original “Quote” widget — the dumb one that only reads the symbol data cache — got renamed to Mini Quote.
 Same widget, more honest name.

-Company News Card vs Company News Widget
+EQv4 Company News Card vs Company News Widget

 The Company News Widget gets news that is cached in the WDC after being processed by the Finlight Data Processor (FDP).
 In addition to caching articles that are tagged by Finlight, The FDP searches the title and summary for stock tickers and adds them to the Company News feed.
-In the case of the MYSE surge on 4/16/2026, Finlight didn’t tag the news article about their rebrading to Myseum.AI.
+In the case of the MYSE surge on 4/16/2026, Finlight didn’t tag the news article about their rebranding to Myseum.AI.
 However, the FDP caught it and added it to the Company News feed.

 Range Alerts Widget